LahkLeKey/MauiStory.App/README.md

 Q: Hosting?
 > It will be so cheap to host this that its not even worth consideration.
 I will need to have some kind of blockchain type of verification going on and to scatter those nodes on random 1$ vps instances from the various providers.
 AWS, Azure, Vultr, Any of the little guys too.
 The bulk of the work happens on the replication nodes embedded into the player client.

+Q: Cost?
+> Its open source my dude.
+Its free

+Q: Microtransactions?
+> Fuck all that noise

 I bet I could host 1 million players on a 10$/month budget.